 Your solicitor should also support you and your family during any criminal proceedings.

 Hiring a solicitor

 To pursue a claim for compensation, you need to instruct a solicitor.
 You are advised to use a solicitor who specialises in fatal injury cases and who is qualified to act in the country which has jurisdiction.
-That normally means instructing a Scottish qualified solicitor if the crash happened in Scotland.

 A solicitor you are considering using should agree to meet with you for free initially.
 You may wish to meet with more than one solicitor to ensure you are choosing the best one for you.